 Jeremy Lyons often works as a solo artist, but he has spent much of his professional life working with bands.
-From his days early days playing on the street, to pubs, clubs and festival stages, Jeremy has enjoyed playing in an array of organizations.
+From his days early days playing on the street (with the Big Mess Blues Band, pictured here), to pubs, clubs and festival stages, Jeremy has enjoyed playing in an array of organizations.
 The current list of active projects keeps him on his toes musically:

 The Busted Jug Band

 The Busted Jug Band harkens back to the African-American street bands of the early 20th Century, in Southern cities such as Memphis, St. Louis, and New Orleans.
 These resourceful musical organizations featured homemade and dime store instruments such as the kazoo, washboard and “gut-bucket” (or washtub) bass; alongside harmonica, mandolin, banjo-ukulele, squeeze box and a trunk full of musical oddities and noise makers.
 These acts were very popular in the 1930s, influenced various styles to come after, and inspired mainstream novelty acts of the 1940s and 50s such as the Hoosier Hotshots and, most notably, Spike Jones’ City Slickers.